 The Royal Society offers incoming fellowships for researchers from North America and Asia.
 The aim is to attract outstanding postdoctoral scientists to undertake high-quality research at a UK laboratory.

-To find out more and apply for a fellowship go to the Royal Society.
+To find out more and apply for a fellowship visit the Royal Society website.

 Under Scotland’s Saltire Scholarships scheme, 200 awards are available to postgraduate master’s students from Canada, China, India and the USA.
 This is part of the Scottish government's continuing support for the 'brightest and best' students to come and study in Scotland.

 The Saltire Scholarship scheme highlights academic excellence in the Scottish university sector:

 - Eighty six per cent of academic research in Scottish institutions has been judged to be internationally excellent, according to the latest independent and globally-regarded Research Assessment Exercise.

 - Scotland has also increased its share of the UK’s world-class research.

 - In a recent report commissioned by the British Council, 86% of university students surveyed would recommend the Scottish experience to others and 91% of international students think Scotland is a good place to be.

 You can find out more and watch videos of international students talking about their experiences in Scotland and apply online at the British Council Scotland website.